wcember/pypub/README.md

 * Pypub is **easy to install** and has minimal dependencies.
 * Pypub **abstracts the epub specification**.
 Create epubs without worrying about what an NCX is.
 * Pypub can **create epubs from websites, html files, strings**, or a combination of all three.
-* Pypub can **clean up poorly formatted and complicated html** so it will cleanly as a chapter in your book.
+* Pypub can **clean up poorly formatted and complicated html**, so it will show cleanly as a chapter in your book.
 * Pypub **creates epubs specifically so they can be converted into Amazon Kindle mobi or azw3 files**.
 Don't know which tags Amazon supports?
 Don't worry about it because pypub does.
 * Pypub is **customizable**.
 Don't like the way pypub sanitizes html files for you ebook?
 Pypub can be configured with your own sanitation function.
 * Pypub is **licensed under the MIT license**.
 Do what you want with it.